The University of Newcastle cares.

 As shocking as it sounds, the University won’t write your essay for you.
 We know, crazy!
 Thinking about doing an assessment is easy; actually writing it is hard.
 Once you make a start on it, no matter how sloppy you might think that first 100 words is, it suddenly seems a lot more doable.

 If you’re feeling insecure about your writing ability, the uni provides heaps of workshops with the explicit purpose of improving your writing skills.
-Make the most of PASS sessions, academic writing sessions and links to online guides.
+Make the most of PASS sessions, Peer Writing Mentors, Academic Learning Support and links to online guides.
 You’ll be finding 1000 word essays a breeze in no time!

 Do the reading

 There isn’t something a student dreads more than doing the weekly readings.
 Sometimes it seems like the theorist you’re reading up on isn’t even speaking English.
 We’ll be honest, opening a course reader and being exasperated at the very first sentence is going to happen.
 Put your head down and battle through it.
 Just like exercise, there will be a wall that you simply CANNOT push through, until you can.
 Even a glimmer of comprehension can be used as a springboard to enlightenment.
 PASS sessions or group study sessions are the perfect place to tackle a tricky reading.